-There is evidence of a theoretical approach to the application of the interpretation in terms of communicating ideas to an audience, and these will be justified in practical terms in relation to the proposed production and its impact upon audience.
+There is evidence of a theoretical approach to the application of the interpretation in terms of engaging an audience, and this will be justified in practical terms in relation to the proposed production and its impact upon audience.

 Objectives for the interpretation have been well considered but may not be wholly consistent throughout the progress of the play in performance.